realbite/blix-rest/README.md

 the extension part ( after the .) of the url ... eg

 `http://mydomain.com/mypage.jsonp` will give a format of jsonp

+you can specify the :default option in your route for a fallback format other than :json eg `:default=>:html`

     class MyParser < FormatParser